BillTheBest/osProtect/README.markdown

 ## Emails

-To send emails install **Postfix** Mail Server (or you may use another mailing solution such as SMTP):
+To allow this rails app to send emails install the **Postfix** Mail Server (or you may use another mailing solution such as SMTP):

 ```
 sudo aptitude install telnet postfix